White-breasted nuthatch: Distribution and habitat

 Deciduous woodland is the preferred habitat in the northeast.

 The breeding habitat of the white-breasted nuthatch is woodland across North America, from southern Canada to northern Florida and southern Mexico.
 In the eastern part of its range, its preferred habitat is old-growth open deciduous or mixed forest, including orchards, parks, suburban gardens and cemeteries; it is found mainly in the lowlands, although it breeds at 1675 m elevation in Tennessee.
-In the west and Mexico, the white-breasted nuthatch is found in open montane pine-oak woodlands, and nesting occurs at up to 3200 m elevation in Nevada, California and Mexico.
-Pinyon-juniper and riverside woodlands may be used locally where available.
+In the west and Mexico, the white-breasted nuthatch is found in open montane pine and oak woodlands, and nesting occurs at up to 3200 m elevation in Nevada, California and Mexico.
+Pinyon and juniper and riverside woodlands may be used locally where available.
 The white-breasted nuthatch is the only North American nuthatch usually found in deciduous trees; red-breasted, pygmy and brown-headed nuthatches prefer pines or other conifers.

 The presence of mature or decaying trees with holes suitable for nesting is essential, and trees such as oak, beech and hickory are favored in the east since they also provide edible seeds.
 White-breasted nuthatches seldom excavate their own nest holes like red-breasted nuthatches.
 Although suitable habitat is distributed continentally, it is discontinuous.
 The separate populations of this non-migratory species have diverged to form distinct regional subspecies.

 The white-breasted nuthatch, like most of its genus, is non-migratory, and the adults normally stay in their territory year-round.
 There may be more noticeable dispersal due to seed failure or high reproductive success in some years, and this species has occurred as a vagrant to Vancouver Island, Santa Cruz Island, and Bermuda.
 One bird landed on the RMS Queen Mary six hours' sailing east of New York City in October 1963.